Comparing Sequential Forecasters: Experiments

-In Figure~\ref{fig:mlb_comparisons}, we now plot the 95\% Hoeffding, EB, and asymptotic CSs between all pairs of the five forecasters.
-We find across pairs that the EB CS is much tighter than the Hoeffding CS and as tight as the asymptotic CS for larger $t$.
-In terms of forecaster comparison, we additionally find that the \texttt{vegas} forecaster outperforms the \texttt{fivethirtyeight} forecaster (95\% EB CS for $\Delta_T$ is $(-0.00267, -0.00060)$ at $T=25,165$), while both forecasters outperform all other baselines (\texttt{k29} and \texttt{constant}).
-The fact that the \texttt{vegas} forecaster (marginally) outperforms the \texttt{fivethirtyeight} forecaster is interesting, especially given that the primary goal of sports bettors is not to maximize predictive accuracy but their overall profit.\footnote{\url{https://fivethirtyeight.com/features/the-imperfect-pursuit-of-a-perfect-baseball-forecast/}} Yet, given the relatively small score difference and also the inherent uncertainty in sports game outcomes,\footnote{\url{https://projects.fivethirtyeight.com/checking-our-work/mlb-games/}} more fine-grained comparisons between real-world sports forecasters (e.g., regular season vs. playoffs, team-specific comparisons, comparisons with or without specific side information, and other sports) would be an interesting future work.
+We perform all pairwise comparisons of the five aforementioned forecasters on the 10-year win/loss predictions.
+See Sections~\ref{sec:iid_mean} for details on tuning the free hyperparameter on the uniform boundary.
+First, as we showed in Figure~\ref{fig:figure1}, we compare the two publicly available forecasters in \texttt{538} ($p$) and \texttt{vegas} ($q$), finding that the \texttt{vegas} forecaster has marginally outperformed the \texttt{538} forecaster: after $T=25,165$ games, 95\% EB CS for $\Delta_T$ is $(-0.00265, -0.00062)$, and the e-value for $\calH_0^\sfw(q,p): \Delta_t \geq 0,\;\forall t$ is $2979.0$.
+The fact that the \texttt{vegas} forecaster (marginally) outperformed the \texttt{538} forecaster is interesting, especially given that the primary goal of sports bettors is not to maximize predictive accuracy but their overall profit.\footnote{\url{https://fivethirtyeight.com/features/the-imperfect-pursuit-of-a-perfect-baseball-forecast/}} Yet, given the relatively small score difference and also the inherent uncertainty in sports game outcomes,\footnote{\url{https://projects.fivethirtyeight.com/checking-our-work/mlb-games/}} more fine-grained comparisons between real-world sports forecasters (e.g., regular season vs. playoffs, team-specific comparisons, and comparisons with or without specific side information) remain interesting future work.